Image 1 of 1

 Photo by Rob Routledge, Sault College, Bugwood.org

-Lowbush blueberry is a small to medium sized native shrub that thrives in acidic soils and occurs in a wide variety of habitats across the eastern US.
+Highbush blueberry is a medium sized native shrub that thrives in acidic soils and occurs in a wide variety of habitats across the eastern US.

-Blue-green leaves turn vibrant red in the fall and work great as a low-growing shrub in your landscape.
+Blue-green leaves turn vibrant red in the fall and work great as a native shrub in your landscape.

 The white bell-shaped flowers in clusters usually appear May-June and their small dark blue-purple berries are sweet and edible for humans and wildlife several weeks later.